-"Satellite meals" refers to food prepared in one location for consumption elsewhere (for example, general housing units, the SMUs, remote housing areas, etc.).
+"Satellite meals" refers to food prepared in one location for consumption elsewhere (e.g., general housing units, the SMU, remote housing areas, etc.).

-The sanitary standards required in the food service department also apply to satellite meals, from preparation to actual delivery.
+The sanitary standards required in the food service department, from preparation to actual delivery, also apply to satellite meals.
 Satellite meals and microwave instructions (if applicable) shall be posted where satellite meals are served.

-Foods shall be kept hot enough or cold enough to arrest or destroy the growth of infectious organisms.
-The FSA shall ensure that staff understands the special handling required with potentially hazardous foods, such as meat, cream, or egg dishes.
+Foods shall be kept sufficiently hot or cold to arrest or destroy the growth of infectious organisms.
+The FSA shall ensure that staff members understand the special handling required with potentially hazardous foods, such as meat, cream or egg dishes.
 Staff must understand the critical importance of time and temperature in delivering safe food.